christophebedard/dco-check/README.md

           GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
 ```

-Please note that the `with:` property is optional, the default python version is 3.12 and no additional arguments are passed by default.
+Please note that the `with:` property is optional, the default Python version is 3.12 and no additional arguments are passed by default.

 ### GitLab